nightscout/trio-docs/docs/EN/Setup/New-User-Setup.md

 <br>

 ## Step 3: Adjust Safety Limits
 The next step is to adjust the standard safety limits that will allow Trio to function effectively.
 There are many more settings that are not mentioned in this section.
-It is not advised to adjust those until you have familiarized yourself with the system by using it for a while.
+It is recommended that you do not adjust those until you have familiarized yourself with the system by using it for a while.

 :::{warning}
 <b>DO NOT ENABLE DYNAMIC SETTINGS YET</b>

-It is essential that Trio have enough data to make sound recommendations.
-It is also essential that your settings are tuned to be used in an Oref algorithm and you feel comfortable using the Trio app.
+It is essential that Trio has enough data to make sound recommendations.
+It is also crucial that your settings are tuned to be used in an Oref algorithm and you feel comfortable using the Trio app.
 It is not recommended to enable dynamic settings until ALL criteria below are met:

  - You are confident that your ISF, CR, and Basal Rates are tuned for use in the Oref algorithm
  - You have used Trio with a real CGM and real pump (not simulators) for the recommended minimum of 7 consecutive days